-The AIDS Drug Assistance Program (ADAP Medication Assistance), Continuation of Health Insurance Coverage Program (CHIC Premium Assistance), and Ryan White Part B can provide further assistance, beyond what the ACA does, to make health care and support services more accessible to people living with HIV.
+The Affordable Care Act (ACA) enables people living with HIV to obtain health insurance through the Illinois Health Insurance Marketplace.
+The AIDS Drug Assistance Program (ADAP Medication Assistance Program, or MAP), Continuation of Health Insurance Coverage Program (CHIC Premium Assistance Program, or PAP), and Ryan White Part B can provide further assistance, beyond what the ACA does, to make health care and support services more accessible to people living with HIV.

-CHIC Premium Assistance helps low-income HIV+ persons in Illinois who have had to leave their employment (and therefore losing their employee health benefits) due to illness.
+CHIC Premium Assistance Program, or PAP, helps low-income HIV+ persons in Illinois who have had to leave their employment (and therefore losing their employee health benefits) due to illness.
 CHIC Premium Assistance helps to cover the costs of a single or family plan available through COBRA or the marketplace by paying up to $750 toward your monthly health insurance premium.
 Some Medicare recipients may qualify for this program.
 Learn more.

 Further Assistance for People Living with HIV